 Although I was initially drawn to yoga to cultivate discipline, focus and physical strength, through years of study, I discovered the subtler qualities of balance, ease and grace.
 As time marched on, my practice grew quieter, slower, less flashy and more internal.
 My breath got louder, my mind more focused, stillness more attainable.
 I became drawn to the awareness techniques of yoga, the deep breathwork, the meditation, even chanting.
 And I never stopped moving my body.

-Yoga’s ability to provide an overall sense of wellness in body, mind and spirit propelled me to pursue a teacher training course.
-In 2012 I received a 200-hour RYT certificate from Abhaya Yoga, an Anusara-inspired school in Brooklyn, studying under Tara Glazier.
-Upon completion of my initial training, I continued my education with a 300-hour RYT advanced apprenticeship program, studying with Rebekah Nagy of the Yoga Sutra lineage), Amy Santos (Mysore Ashtanga) and Patricia Maples (Anatomy/Pilates).
-A desire to deepen my understanding of the human body and various healing modalities led me to study with Jason Brown of the Functional Anatomy Academy as well as the pilates method with Ellie Herman, and bodymind ballwork with Ellen Saltonstall.
+After relocating to Brooklyn in 2012, I enrolled in a 200-hour RYT program at Abhaya Yoga, an Anusara-inspired school.
+At Abhaya, I studied under Tara Glazier.
+Upon completion of my initial training, I continued my education with a 300-hour RYT advanced apprenticeship program, working with Rebekah Nagy (Yoga Sutra lineage), Amy Santos (Mysore Ashtanga) and Patricia Maples (Anatomy/Pilates).
+A desire to deepen my understanding of the human body and various healing modalities led me to study with Jason Brown of the Functional Anatomy Academy, the pilates method with Ellie Herman, and bodymind ballwork with Ellen Saltonstall.
 As of 2015, I have been a lead instructor with KinneretYoga, guiding aspiring yoga teachers in their 200-hour training.